GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/geolocation/index.md

 ### Use geolocation in a popup or side panel {: #geo-ext-pages}

-If you want to use geolocation within a [popup][popup] or [side panel][sidepanel], it is very straightforward.
+Using geolocation within a [popup][popup] or [side panel][sidepanel] is very straightforward.
 Popups and side panels are just web documents and therefore have access to the normal DOM APIs.
 You can access `navigator.geolocation` directly.
-The only difference from standard websites would be that you need to use the `manifest.json` `"permission"` field to request the `geolocation` permission.
+The only difference from standard websites is that you need to use the `manifest.json` `"permission"` field to request the `"geolocation"` permission.
 If you do not include the permission, you _will_ still have access to `navigator.geolocation`.
 However, any attempt to use it will cause an immediate error, the same as if the user rejected the request.
 You can see this in the [popup sample][popup-sample].

 ### Using geolocation in a content script {: #geo-content }

-Just like a popup, a [content script][content] has full access to the DOM API; however, you will go through the normal user permission flow.
-That means that adding `"geolocation"` to your `permissions` _will not_ automatically give you access to the users' geolocation information.
+Just like a popup, a [content script][content] has full access to the DOM API; however, users will go through the normal user permission flow.
+That means that adding `"geolocation"` to your `"permissions"` _will not_ automatically give you access to the users' geolocation information.
 You can see this in the [content script sample][contentscript-sample].

 [content]: docs/extensions/mv3/content_scripts/
 [contentscript-sample]: https://github.com/GoogleChrome/chrome-extensions-samples/tree/main/functional-samples/cookbook.geolocation-contentscript